mahmoud-adel-sayed/TMDb-Movies/README.md

 Android, the app's components are less dependents and easier to test.

 ### Testing
-There are only tests for `GetMovieDetailsUseCase` and `MovieDetailsViewModel` but I will add other tests for more classes and also add different kind of testing like UI, integration or mock server testing.
+There are only tests for `GetMovieDetailsUseCase`, `MovieDetailsViewModel` and db testing but I will add other tests for more classes and also add different kind of testing like UI, integration or mock server testing.